-- 9.1 This section of the BEAP should be activated in the event a hazardous material incident occurs inside of the building (laboratory, maintenance or physical plant operation). - 9.2 Any person that becomes aware of a serious chemical accident in the building will immediately notify the coworkers around them and their supervisor.
-Either the person who discovered the chemical accident or the supervisor will immediately call 911.
-The Building Emergency Coordinator (if available) will attempt to immediately notify employees by word of mouth, telephone, or email.
-However, due to the size and complexity of POT, the UK Alert system remains the most efficient and quickest notification tool.
-This notification will advise building occupants to implement the BEAP for Chemical emergencies. - 9.3 Personnel that are involved with a laboratory experiment or process should take steps to stop the process or experiment to prevent additional accidents if it is left unattended.
-Not applicable for Patterson Office Tower - 9.4 Personnel in the immediate area of the chemical accident will vacate the area.
+- 9.1 This section of the BEAP should be activated in the event a hazardous material incident occurs inside of the building (laboratory, maintenance or physical plant operation). - 9.2 Any person that becomes aware of a serious chemical accident in the building will immediately notify the co-workers around them and their supervisor.
+Laboratory personnel should follow Appendix G for chemical spills within the laboratory space.
+If the chemical spill is unmanageable for laboratory personnel, then either the person who discovered the chemical accident or the supervisor will immediately call 911 from a campus phone or 859-257-UKPD (8573) from a cell phone.
+The Building Emergency Coordinator (if available) and/or floor leader(s) will attempt to immediately notify employees by word of mouth, telephone, or email.
+This notification will advise building occupants to implement the BEAP for Chemical emergencies. - 9.3 Personnel that are involved with a laboratory experiment or process should take steps to stop the process or experiment to prevent additional accidents if it is left unattended. - 9.4 Personnel in the immediate area of the chemical accident will vacate the area.
 They close, but not lock, any doors as they leave.
 Any occupant who comes into contact with a student or visitor should direct them to take appropriate actions.
 Any occupant that comes into contact with a visitor or student that is physically disabled should assist those individuals. - 9.5 Any individual identifying an emergency will immediately notify the UK Police Department at 911 from any phone, #UKPD (#8573) from a cellular phone or 257-8573 and report the chemical emergency.
 The Building Operator (or alternate) will also ensure that the HVAC for the building is shut down (this may require a call to the Physical Plant Delta Room at 257-2830), to prevent the spread of chemical gasses through the cooling/heating system. - 9.6 If personnel become ill from the chemical release, call the UK Police Department at 911 from any phone, #UKPD (#8573) from a cellular phone or 257-8573. - 9.7 Emergency response personnel will determine if further evacuations are necessary. - 9.8 The Building Emergency Coordinator and/or Floor Leaders will ask if anyone is known to be missing. - 9.9 The Building Emergency Coordinator (or alternate) will provide information to the UK Police, Environmental Health & Safety Officer, Lexington Fire Department or any other emergency response agencies on the scene.
 This information may include, but is not limited to: - Location of the spill, - Status of the evacuation, personnel missing that may still be in the building, and - Special hazards associated with the building.